searchlight/icinga-operator/docs/user-guide/icinga2/deployment.md

 ###### Create Deployment

-To use notifier we also need to set some `ENV` in deployment.
-Set `ENV` for selected notifier in deployment.
-See following links:
+To use notifier we need to set some environment variables.
+See following links to find out how to use different notifiers:

 1. [Hipchat](../notifier/hipchat.md#configure)
 2. [Mailgun](../notifier/mailgun.md#configure)